 Amy Lutterloh, Program Coordinator

 Amy Lutterloh is the Program Coordinator for Global Classroom.
-She began as an intern at the World Affairs Council in September of 2012 and currently works to plan and implement professional development and youth leadership programs.
+She began as an intern at the World Affairs Council in September of 2012 and currently works to plan and implement professional development for educators and youth leadership programs.
 Amy has also assisted with several Community Programs events in her time at the Council.
 She holds a Bachelor’s Degree in Political Science and Economics from the University of Washington and enjoys learning about all topics surrounding global issues.
 Amy is a board member of the Young Professionals International Network and has volunteered with the YWCA of Pierce County and interned for Senator Maria Cantwell’s office.
-She recently attended the Youth Advocacy Training program with the Global Campaign for Education in Washington D.C.
+She attended the Youth Advocacy Training program with the Global Campaign for Education in Washington D.C. in April 2014.
 When she is not reading books on global topics, she enjoys running, exploring the outdoors, and spending time with friends and family.
 206-441-5910 ext.
 317 Email Amy here.

 International Visitor Program